 - Great Books Video Courses

-Homeschooling for nearly 20 years now, Tricia faces a daily dose of chaos with five children (two grads so far).
+Homeschooling since 2000, Tricia faces a daily dose of chaos with five children (two grads so far).
 She shares video art curriculum at You ARE an Artist and a mixture of art lessons, recipes and helpful homeschool habits at Hodgepodge.
 She and her husband, Steve are owners of The Curriculum Choice.